rawatankit90/AWS-lightsail/README.md

   1) Login into grader account from the ubuntu account using sudo su grader

       `$ sudo su grader`
-    'Kind of a inception feeling' (home to ubuntu and from ubuntu to grader)
+    'Kind of a inception movie feeling :)' (home to ubuntu and from ubuntu to grader)
   2) In the home directory create a hidden directory name .ssh using below commands `$ mkdir .ssh`
   3) Change directory